 The Arcadia is a very easy ship to navigate.
 We have joined it for a World cruise as well as the Baltic Cruise.
 Both fabulous, both totally different.
 Take a look at the ship first then the links to the cruises.
 Please share with a friend who has never cruised who might enjoy a smaller ship with a lot to offer.
 Or, Click the yellow share to Facebook button.

 On a world cruise, this ship easily becomes home.
-Although less than half go all the way round.
-Sydney is the big change over port.
-See our films on Sydney.
+Although less than half go all the way around.
+Sydney is the big change over the port.
+See our films in Sydney.
 Our first Arcadia experience was the Hong Kong to Mumbai leg of a World Cruise.
 Meeting passengers doing the whole cruise it was amazing to see how easily they had made the ship their home.

 The World Cruise was a totally different atmosphere to the Baltic Cruise, which shows how a longer less rushed cruise can make the ship feel, too, for example, an action-packed Baltic Cruise.
-We have a great film of the Arcadia sailing under the Great Belt Bridge.
+We have a great film about the Arcadia sailing under the Great Belt Bridge.

 Click here to go to the P&O site for a further description of the ARCADIA and to book a cruise.
 We also have a film on the Britannia.
 The Arcadia is a regular on Canary Islands Cruise routes, see here from Start to Finish, and also the Fjords cruise it is very different.
 Another standard route is the Baltics.
 In the winter it gets adventurous.

 Fine Dining – Ocean Grill